danieltjw/aifutures/README.md

 - Prepare for less human work due to AI
     - Society's resistance to working less would prevent us from taking advantage of the higher quality work and productivity gains from AI
+        - In Praise of Idleness by Bertrand Russell

 - Start to share excessive abundance of wealth
     - This counterbalances some for the negative effects of AI: disinformation, conflicts...